 • Are these four models a helpful way to sort out the relationships between science and religion?

-• What are advantages and disadvantages of each position?
+• What are the advantages and disadvantages of each position?

-• Talk about which model best represents your understanding about how science and religion relate to each other?
+• Talk about which model best represents your understanding of how science and religion relate to each other?

 What are the origins of modern science?